Abyssinia Crisis: War and occupation

 League of Nations sanctions on Italy were lifted on 15 July 1936.
 Observers described the sanctions as a failure.
 The sanctions had two purposes: (1) to uphold the Covenant and uphold collective security, and (2) pressure Italy into settling the conflict.
+However, the sanctions "were not very effective: Italy changed its economic and military orientation towards Germany, and the authoritarian regime became momentarily more popular.
+Moreover, the League became weaker as a result, crippling its ability to address future crises."

 Aftermath

 The end of the AOI came quickly during World War II.
 In early 1941, as part of the East African Campaign, Allied forces launched offensive actions against the isolated Italian colony.
 On 5 May 1941, exactly five years after the Italians had captured his capital, Emperor Haile Selassie entered Addis Ababa.

 There were also major impacts on the League of Nations: